fabiocicerchia/salmonjs/README.md

  * Support for the following HTML tags: a, area, base, form, frame, iframe, img, input, link, script
  * URL normalisation
- * Process the web page using PhantomJS or CasperJS
+ * Process the web page using PhantomJS
  * Processing the output content only if it's HTML

 ## Dependencies